David-McCaig/david-mccaig-brainflix/README.md

 ## Brainflix

 Brainflix is a fully responsive full-stack web application that mimics YouTube.
+Instead of using videos we used photos.
 This was one of the first React apps that I created while attending the Brainstation Software Engineering bootcamp.
 Some of the features include being able to select what video you would like to watch, commenting on each video and uploading a video.
 Initially the project was built using Express and node for the backend but I decided to go back and build a database using MySQL ,Knex, express and node.

 ![Parts Bin](parts-bin.gif)

-## Features
-- Bikes and components section
-- View and Add a new part or bike for sale with a photo
-- Fully responsive design for Mobile-Tablet-Desktop
-- Token based authentication

-**Future features**
-- Private message system between users

 ## Tech Stack